FredieU/ajavier-portfolio/README.md

 ## Build

-The project uses Webpack to generate the following files in a `dist` directory:
+Webpack is used to generate the following files in a `dist` directory:

 ```
 dist